-The Administrative Division is responsible for all police administrative services and manages the more than 1,000 incident based reports generated annually by the Patrol Division and furnishes crime analyses, ensures compliance with national accreditation and other legal standards, and oversees the training of all sworn officers, dispatchers, security officers, wage, and civilian employees.
-This division also ensures compliance with the best practices set forth by the Virginia Crime Commission.
+The Administrative Division is responsible for all police administrative services and manages the more than 1,000 incident based reports generated annually by the Operations Division.
+This division ensures compliance with national accreditation, Virginia Crime Commission and other legal standards, and oversees the training of all sworn officers, dispatchers, security officers, wage, and civilian employees.
+Additionally, the administrative team analyzes crime statistics and furnishes the Annual Campus Security and Fire Safety Report.
+This division includes:

-The department has two K-9/officer teams.
+The department has three K-9/officer teams.
 In addition to performing patrol duties on campus, the dogs sweep Lane Stadium and other locations before home football games and other special events.
 The teams also give demonstrations at several Virginia Tech events every year.
 For more information about our current and past K-9 teams, please visit the K-9 Unit site.